mohitjain/mohitjain/_posts/2012-10-27-block-email-sending-to-certain-email-addresses-or-domain-in-ruby-on-rails.md

 layout: post
 comments: true
 permalink:  /2012/10/block-email-sending-to-certain-email-addresses-or-domain-in-Ruby on Rails/
 categories: tips-and-tricks
 ---

-If you want to block email sending to some particular user or some particular email format, then interceptor is your friend :) Just place this code in your config/initializers/email_filters.rb
+If you want to block email sending to some particular user or some specific email format, then interceptor is your friend :) Just place this code in your config/initializers/email_filters.rb

 {% highlight ruby %}